-In today’s article, we’re going to cover the main hurdles you’ll need to overcome when opening accounts.
+In today’s article, we’re going to cover the main hurdles you’ll need to overcome when applying for a bank account in the Cayman Islands.
 We will also discuss who should consider banking here, and what the benefits are.
-Finally, we’ll also discuss how you can start opening accounts today.
+Finally, we’ll also discuss how you can start opening a bank account in the Cayman Islands today.

 Many people think that international banking started in Cayman at the turn of the century… but, that’s wrong.

-International banking in Cayman didn’t start until the mid-60s when Scotiabank setup operations and started to shape the banking landscape.
+International banking in Cayman didn’t start until the mid-60s when Scotiabank set up operations and started to shape the banking landscape.

 It’s the world’s fifth-largest financial center, home to 75% of all the world’s hedge funds, and has US $674 billion on deposit–not bad for a country of less than 60,000 people.

 In general, opening businesses, setting up hedge funds, and even acquiring residency in the Cayman Islands is an administrative process that most people can navigate… so long as they can afford the fees.